-Principles of fairness and the need for the entire Central Valley dairy industry to work together to develop technologies and a manure export market, strongly suggest that, when it adopts its final revised dairy general waste discharge requirements and any subsequent revisions, the Central Valley Water Board should establish a single final deadline for compliance with the final numeric land application rates that applies equally to the grouping of existing dairies that need the most time to comply, and additional shorter deadlines for groupings of dairies that can comply sooner, regardless of the date that any individual dairy’s time schedule commences under CV-SALTS.
+Principles of fairness and the need for the entire Central Valley dairy industry to work together to develop technologies and a manure export market, strongly suggest that, when it adopts its revised dairy general waste discharge requirements and any subsequent revisions, the Central Valley Water Board should establish a single final deadline for compliance with the final numeric land application rates that applies equally to the grouping of existing dairies that need the most time to comply, and additional shorter deadlines for groupings of existing dairies that can comply sooner, regardless of the date that any individual dairy’s time schedule commences under CV-SALTS.
 If the Central Valley Water Board were to do so, the maximum deadline for all dairies that need the most time to comply would be no later than the date that is 35 years from the date that the Central Valley Water Board authorized the exception and approved the time schedule for the dairies in the Modesto Management Zone, or June 3, 2061.

-For existing dairies in the Central Valley region that fall under the Individual Approach (Path A) of CV-SALTS (i.e., the dairy decides to comply as an individual or a management zone is not available), CV-SALTS provides that the Central Valley Water Board may provide a limited time schedule for compliance with the nitrate water quality objective.
-We expect that the final compliance deadlines for any such existing dairies be no later than the final compliance deadlines for similar existing dairies that are participating in a management zone.
+For existing dairies in the Central Valley region that fall under the individual permitting approach (Path A) of CV-SALTS (i.e., the dairy decides to comply as an individual or a management zone is not available), CV-SALTS provides that the Central Valley Water Board may provide a limited time schedule for compliance with the nitrate water quality objective.
+We expect that the final compliance deadlines for any such existing dairies will be no later than the final compliance deadlines for similar existing dairies that are participating in a management zone.